In-Meeting Chat for Cisco Devices

 To solve this:

-This approach gave users explicit control over when to show or hide the chat, balancing transparency with discretion.
+• This approach gave users explicit control over when to show or hide the chat.

-From the Navigator, participants can tap to open the chat panel on the main display for collective viewing, and hide it again as needed.
+• From the Navigator, participants can tap to open the chat panel on the main display allow all people in the room to view and then hide again if necessary.

 Final thoughts